* Traded oil volumes rise 200,000 b/d to 7.4 mln b/d in 2018

 "We anticipate that oil demand will continue to grow for the next 15 years, even with a marked increase in the sales of electric vehicles, but that demand growth will begin to be impacted thereafter," it said.

 The year was also marked by raising cash from major assets, namely Vitol's downstream businesses Viva Energy Australia and Vivo Energy that were both listed.

-The firm also completed the acquisition of Noble Group's oil business, increased its stake in storage firm VTTI to 50 percent and bought 50 percent of Brazilian retail network Rodoil.
+The firm also completed the acquisition of Noble Group's oil business, increased its stake in storage firm VTTI to 50 percent and bought a 50 percent stake in Brazilian retail network Rodoil.

-Vitol expects a major upstream investment in Nigeria to close later this year.
-The firm is part of a consortium that agreed to buy Petrobras' interests in two major blocks that produce around 370,000 bpd for $1.41 billion.
+A major upstream investment in Nigeria is expected to close later this year, the company said.
+Vitol is part of a consortium that agreed to buy Petrobras's interests in two major Nigerian oil blocks that produce around 370,000 bpd for $1.41 billion.

-Oil and gas production in its Ghana interest was ramping up to 85,000 bpd, Vitol said.
-(Reporting by Julia Payne Editing by David Holmes and Alexander Smith)
+Oil and gas production in its Ghana interest was ramping up to 85,000 bpd, it said.
+(Reporting by Julia Payne Editing by David Holmes)